Sherbieny/laravel_library/README.md

-# Laravel Project
+# Laravel Book Library Project

 This is a Laravel project that includes features such as user authentication, book management, and API endpoints.
-The project uses Docker for containerization and includes Redis for caching, Meilisearch for search functionality, and Mailpit for email testing.
+The project uses Docker for containerization and includes Redis for caching.

 ## Prerequisites